 Keep an eye open for security updates to software you use, old software that hasn’t been updated may be missing an essential patch to account for a serious vulnerability.
-You should make sure to check for updates on a regular basis, add in you calendar daily updates check.
+You should make sure to check for updates on a regular basis, add in your calendar daily updates check.

 3. Insecure themes and plugins

-If you using WordPress or other open source CMS, make sure your plugins and themes are patched and make sure to remove all themes or plugins files that are no longer maintained by their developers.
+If you using WordPress or other open-source CMS, make sure your plugins and themes are patched and make sure to remove all themes or plugins files that are no longer maintained by their developers.
 Also, be careful when using free plugins, or ones that may only be available through an unfamiliar website.

 4. Social engineering